How to Best Prepare for Parent-Teacher Conferences

 - Ask parents if they have any further concerns.

-- Add any items to your “Post-Conference To Do List” (also included in the freebie for this episode) to remind you of follow-up after the conference, including extra work/support/enrichment to be sent home, student/teacher contracts, phone calls, referrals, etc.
+- Add any items to your “Post-Conference To Do List” (also included in the resource I have referenced inside this episode) to remind you of follow-up after the conference, including extra work/support/enrichment to be sent home, student/teacher contracts, phone calls, referrals, etc.

 All right, so there you have it!
 Everything you need to experience well organized and successful parent-teacher conferences.
 I hope that you have found this information helpful as you prepare for this exciting event.
 This is going to be fun, remember?